-On this page, you will find information on the Agency’s activities that are most relevant to healthcare professionals, including news, and events.
+On this page, you will find information on the Agency’s activities that are most relevant to pharmaceutical industry, including news, and events.

 You can contribute to the Agency’s work by responding to public consultations.

-Learn more about how Healthcare Professionals are actively involved in the work of the Agency.
+Learn more about how the pharmaceutical Industry is actively involved in the work of the Agency.

 Human medicines highlights for 2016

 EMA has released an overview of its key recommendations in 2016 on the authorisation of new medicines.
 EMA recommended 81 medicines for marketing authorisation.
 This includes recommendations for 27 new active substances.